Skip to main content

 • One bottle is too inexpensive to qualify for free shipping ($4.99 otherwise)

-That’s why we recommend using a resveratrol serum that you can either apply directly to your skin or add into a product of your choice to enhance its potential to improve your skin’s health and appearance.
 A 2019 review of resveratrol’s potential for cosmetic uses describes anti-aging and anti-inflammatory properties, including skin whitening, protection from UVB and UVA rays, and increased firmness and elasticity after 12 weeks of topical application to the face.
+Several resveratrol-based cosmetic products might help you see these benefits, but switching to one of them might throw off the regimen you've perfected for your unique skin.

 One bottle of resveratrol and ferulic acid from The Ordinary costs $10.40 and lasts between three and five months, depending on how you use it.
 You can mix it into other cosmetic products like moisturizers, or you can place 2-3 drops on your fingertips and rub it in on its own.

 The likelihood of an adverse reaction to topical resveratrol is low, and The Ordinary uses propanediol instead of propylene glycol — a known irritant — as its carrier liquid.
-That makes it less likely that the formula will cause any irritation unless you have a specific allergy to one of its three ingredients.
+That makes it less likely that the formula will cause any irritation unless you have a specific allergy to one of The Ordinary’s three ingredients.

 Our Ordinary testing experience